juliankappler/lunar-lander/README.md

 ![training_n_episodes](https://user-images.githubusercontent.com/37583039/220933734-8c995abf-b963-473b-9c06-7488191c19c9.png)

 We observe that the training for the two scenarios with soft update proceeds faster than for the DQN algorithm with hard update.
-Note that for the DQN algorithm with hard update, 7 of the 500 trainings did not fulfill our stopping criterion within 10000 environment episodes of collecting training data and were thus stopped as unsuccessful (1.4% failure rate).
-The plot above only considers the 493 successful training instances.
+Note that for the DQN algorithm with hard update, 7 of the 500 trainings did not fulfill our stopping criterion within 10000 environment episodes of collecting training data and were thus stopped as unsuccessful (1.4% failure rate); the plot above only considers the 493 successful training instances.
+For both DQN with soft update and dDQN, all 500 training attemps were successful.

 For each successfully trained agent, we run 1000 episodes.
 Here is a plot of the resulting distribution of all episode returns for each scenario: